Professor

 Why are some professors so stuck up and big headed?

-Asked by Buddy almost 5 years ago
+Asked by Buddy about 5 years ago

 Why are some professors so stuck up and big headed?

-Asked by Buddy almost 5 years ago
+Asked by Buddy about 5 years ago

 what do you do when a student falls asleep in your class